Orlando Arcia Player Props: Braves vs. Brewers

-The Atlanta Braves, including Orlando Arcia and his .514 slugging percentage over his past 10 games, take on starting pitcher Julio Teheran and the Milwaukee Brewers at Truist Park, Saturday at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .629 slugging percentage over his past 10 games, battle starting pitcher Colin Rea and the Milwaukee Brewers at Truist Park, Sunday at 1:35 PM ET.

-He had two hits (going 2-for-4 with two RBI) in his last appearance against the Brewers.
+In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Brewers.

 Orlando Arcia Game Info & Props vs. the Brewers